collapsed-stacks/startups/questions/9492/how-to-achieve-business-success-as-a-teenager.md

 - tagged: `tech-company`, `investors`, `young-entrepreneurs`
 - score: 8

-<p>Im looking for suggestions here.
-Im new to this area of StackExchange (typically in StackOverflow) and I've been trying to launch my own startup centered on web and mobile apps for the past few years now. </p>
+Im looking for suggestions here.
+Im new to this area of StackExchange (typically in StackOverflow) and I've been trying to launch my own startup centered on web and mobile apps for the past few years now.

-<p>I am 16 years old and I know there are many other minors who have achieved business success within the app industry and I want to know if and where I am taking an ineffective approach gaining success as a young entrepreneur.</p>
+I am 16 years old and I know there are many other minors who have achieved business success within the app industry and I want to know if and where I am taking an ineffective approach gaining success as a young entrepreneur.

-<p>Right now I have launched 4 mobile apps and a handful of websites (1 being a social network run on mySql) and have generated a very little amount of income through in app purchases and freelancing (under $1000).
-I am right now pursuing investors to fund my next mobile game, mainly by calling/emailing and exploiting every contact I have. </p>
+Right now I have launched 4 mobile apps and a handful of websites (1 being a social network run on mySql) and have generated a very little amount of income through in app purchases and freelancing (under $1000).
+I am right now pursuing investors to fund my next mobile game, mainly by calling/emailing and exploiting every contact I have.

-<p>there are stories upon stories of teenage entrepreneurs who create 1 game and obtain millions via in app purchases, investors, etc. Clearly these other teenagers must have put in a lot more work or received more help than meets the eye, but I still think my approach has been pretty identical to these teen wunderkinds. </p>
+there are stories upon stories of teenage entrepreneurs who create 1 game and obtain millions via in app purchases, investors, etc. Clearly these other teenagers must have put in a lot more work or received more help than meets the eye, but I still think my approach has been pretty identical to these teen wunderkinds.

-<p>There isn't a day where Im not drafting more emails or working on my project or reaching out for opportunities (weekend, week day, christmas, whatever).
+There isn't a day where Im not drafting more emails or working on my project or reaching out for opportunities (weekend, week day, christmas, whatever).
 I would attribute my lack of success to a lack of work but I really don't think that is the case.
-I am thinking that maybe the work I am doing is in fact work, however it is not moving me closer to the goal of running a successful startup. </p>
+I am thinking that maybe the work I am doing is in fact work, however it is not moving me closer to the goal of running a successful startup.

-<p>My question really is this: What is productive work when trying to launch a startup as a teen coder/designer?
-Am I on the right track or have I failed already? </p>
+My question really is this: What is productive work when trying to launch a startup as a teen coder/designer?
+Am I on the right track or have I failed already?

-<p>Any ideas for working effectively as opposed to just all day EVERY day with no results?</p>
+Any ideas for working effectively as opposed to just all day EVERY day with no results?

 ## Answer 9493